sky-uk/mite/docs/design-deployment.rst

 While not wishing to be profligate, we believe it would be a mistake to shrink the injection infrastructure close to its performance limits.
-When resource constraints appear in an NFT exercise, they should stem from the system under test and not the test apparatus.
-Anything other than the most occasional exception to this rule is an indication that the NFT is not efficiently organized.
+When resource constraints appear in an NFT exercise, they should stem

+than the most occasional exception to this rule is an indication that the NFT is not efficiently organized.